GabeScott/standard-works-vault/General Conference/1993 October - Strength in the Savior.md

 My dear sisters, aloha!
 What a joy it is to meet with you this evening and to feel connected to all of our sisters throughout the Church in service, just as the video shows, with the support and direction of our priesthood leaders.
 I am grateful for the guidance that comes to us from prophets, Apostles, and other Church leaders.

 Tonight, I want to share with you some ideas about strengthening families.
 If I were to ask you what the Church teaches about strengthening families, I know that you would say things like “spend time together, have family prayer, hold family home evening, and regular scripture study.”
-In addition to these important things, I want to talk about building stronger families by building a stronger you—strong in your faith of the Savior.
-That’s where strong families come from—from strong individuals.
+In addition to these important things, I want to talk about building stronger families by building a stronger you—strong in your faith of the Savior. *That’s* where strong families come from—from strong individuals.

 President Gordon B. Hinckley has said:

 “The strength of the Church is not in its thousands of houses of worship across the world nor in its universities or seminaries and institutes.
 These are all facilities, desirable means to an end, but only auxiliary to that which is the true strength.
-The strength of this Church lies in the hearts of its people, in the individual testimony and conviction of the truth of this work.”1
+The strength of this Church lies in the hearts of its people, in the individual testimony and conviction of the truth of this work.”[^1]

 All of us women have an image of the ideal family—a marriage in the temple to an active priesthood holder, and children who are obedient and faithful.
-But President Ezra Taft Benson has pointed out that only 14 percent of American households in 1980 match the traditional image of a family—working husband, full-time mother with children still in the home.2 Reliable statistics indicate that only one out of five LDS families in the United States have a husband and wife married in the temple with children in their home.3
+But President Ezra Taft Benson has pointed out that only 14 percent of American households in 1980 match the traditional image of a family—working husband, full-time mother with children still in the home.[^2] Reliable statistics indicate that only one out of five LDS families in the United States have a husband and wife married in the temple with children in their home.[^3]

 As Elder M. Russell Ballard has already reminded us, there is great diversity in LDS homes.
 But all of these homes can be righteous homes where individuals love each other, love the Lord, and strengthen each other.